phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 ### 1. Connect the AP to your computer

 We need to connect the device to our computer and determine its IP address, while also making sure it also has a route to the Internet.
+The Unifi mesh aps should automatically reset to `192.168.1.20` so you can first try Step 2 and see if the ssh command works.

-There are two ways to do this: a) connect to local router b) connect to your computer.
+If the mesh AP's IP address isn't `192.168.1.20`, there are two ways to find the IP address: a) connect to local router b) connect to your computer.
 We usually do option b) connect the AP directly to our computer.

 #### a) If you have physical access to your WiFi router